medusajs/medusa/docs/content/references/services/classes/OrderService.md

 ▸ **archive**(`orderId`): `Promise`<`Order`\>

 Archives an order.
-It only alloved, if the order has been fulfilled and payment has been captured.
+It only allowed, if the order has been fulfilled and payment has been captured.

 #### Parameters